Ulm-IQO/qudi-iqo-modules/docs/installation_guide.md

     - Switches
     - Laser
     - Spectrometer
-    - Task runner (MISSING in dummy)
+    - Task runner
     - Qdplot
-    - NV Calculator (MISSING in dummy)
+    - NV Calculator

 - Continue by settting up real hardware.
 For the more complex toolchains above, we added links to help files that explain their configuration.
   Otherwise, we advise you to start with the respective gui section in the dummy config file and iteratively go through all the connected modules (logic/hardware)